ianw3214/bananana/README.md

 - ~Rendering order~
 - Loop music
 - Areas that players can't move into
+- ~Better text rendering~
-- Better text rendering
+  - Actually render the text in webGL
-- Cache inventory and only update when changed
+- ~Cache inventory and only update when changed~
 - fullscreen support
 - Loading cursor when waiting for server response
   - Need a timeout system for this as well (so we don't load forever)